jared-hughes/messenger-preview/README.md

+# Update: Does not work with new versions of Messenger

+This extension no longer works as of December 16th, 2020.
+Messenger made extensive changes to their user interface, including disabling KaTeX.
+Since the KaTeX preview was my main motivation for making this, I have no intentions to fix this extension.

 # Messenger Preview
 This *unofficial* extension has been created just for Chrome.
 I might modify it eventually to work in other browsers, but I'm just testing in Chrome for now.